junwenhu/junwenhu.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why am I interested in relationship issues among single people?
+subtitle: Why am I interested in voluntary relationships?
 ---

 I was born in a working-class family in a conservative Southwestern town, [Liuzhou](https://en.wikipedia.org/wiki/Liuzhou), and yet a sexual minority.
 I had both good and bad social experience living with contradicting identities.
 I knew I needed to find a place where I fit better.
 I tried hard.
 With kind help and luck, I was admitted to one of the best universities in China in 2016 – [Nanjing University](https://en.wikipedia.org/wiki/Nanjing_University), where people are supposed to be more open-minded.
 Meanwhile, I had a new identity – a first-generation college student.
 I started to work part-time (as an English tutor, a café waiter, etc.) to support myself through college and finally made a lot of great friends along the way.
 They came from very different backgrounds, but somehow for the ones I kept, we fit well together.
 After six years in Nanjing, I obtained my BA and MA.
 Then I worked in Shanghai in the internet industries for a while and made more friends before coming to MSU.